Running your pool pump is one of the standard maintenance procedures you will be tasked with as a pool owner.

 Choose the Right Pool Pump

 Once you have done the math correctly, choosing the right size pool pump is relatively easy.
 Look for one that pumps at least the same GPM as your pool needs.
-It’s good if the one you pick pumps a bit faster than you need.
-Be careful that you don’t go below the necessary GPM.
+It is good if the one you pick pumps a bit faster than you need.
+Be careful that you don’t go below the necessary GPM, though.

 Choosing the right pool pump for your specific needs means your pump will run at the proper speed to switch your pool’s water over in an eight-hour cycle.